 With every new makeup client, there will be challenges you have to face.
 Whether it be with their skin condition, concealing blemishes and imperfections, or skin allergies.
 Each client and application will be completely different from the next.

 I still remember when I started my studies with QC Makeup Academy and I realized how much information that I did not know.
 Some of the challenges I faced in this prom application were color correction and cat eyes.
-In the very beginning of my makeup training, there was so much information about color theory and how this applies to color correction.
+At the very beginning of my makeup training, there was so much information about color theory and how this applies to color correction.
 Knowing which colors go with others to neutral out skin tones is so important.
 I covered the dark circles with my orange cream concealer and did not want to put too much color correction (or too little).
 I normally pull up a color wheel on my phone or have a photocopy with me, just in case I question which color cancels out another.

 Doing a cat eye on someone other than myself is quite difficult.
 I know that some people use tape and cards as a guide, but I prefer to do it freehand because I like a certain shape and angle of the line.
-We ended up doing the wing of the cat eye twice.
+We ended up doing the wing of the cat-eye twice.
 The first application of the wing was uneven and I was not going to have that.
 The second application was even, but too thick on one side.
 I worked with it and fixed my error with a Q-tip.

 Even with all of these challenges, I felt like I knew what I was doing!